Soapnet: Original dramatic programming

 The network only aired one dramatic series produced exclusively for the network, a prime-time spin-off of General Hospital entitled General Hospital: Night Shift, which aired for two seasons from July 2007 to October 2008.

 Syndicated programming

-This is a list of programs formerly broadcast by Soapnet prior to its cease in production.
+This is a list of programs formerly broadcast by Soapnet prior to its closure on December 31, 2013.

 NOTE: Programs broadcast by Soapnet before shutdown.